vigneshpandian/AngularBasics/README.md

 ## Install dependencies

-Run "npm install" inside this project folder to install all dependencies.
+Run 'npm install` inside this project folder to install all dependencies.

 ## Build